CASE STUDY 02 // PROCESS ARCHITECTURE

 The Action Gap

 I began by seeking to understand the root cause of "Eco-Inaction."
-Research revealed a paradox: Users possess high intent to help the environment, but complex rules and fear of "doing it wrong" cause them to freeze.
+Research revealed a paradox: users possess high intent to help the environment, but complex rules and fear of "doing it wrong" cause them to freeze.

 "It's not apathy.
 It's anxiety.
 The user needs validation, not just information."